grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 - Add the `class="w-100p"` property.
 - Add the `link-class="w-fit mx-auto d-flex flex-direction-column"` property.
-- Add the `max-width="WIDTHpx"` property, replacing `WIDTH` with the value you want for your image.
-The value should be lower than the original image's width.
+- Add the `max-width="WIDTHpx"` property, replacing `WIDTH` with the maximum width value you want to display your image.
+This property only affects raster images, such as PNG or JPG files, whose original width is greater than the property value.
 - Optionally, you can add the `width` and `height` properties as a best practice to help with image and page optimization.

   For raster images, such as a PNG or JPG file, you can set the properties with the original image values, without pixels or percentages.